zhou-1/COVISS-Lab-Research/Django/Logging/logging.md

 Ultimately, a log record needs to be rendered as text.
 Formatters describe the exact format of that text.

 # Place logging calls into code
 import logging library, get an instance of a logger, using the logging framework.

+    # import the logging library
+    import logging

+    # Get an instance of a logger
+    logger = logging.getLogger(__name__)

+    def my_view(request, arg1, arg):
+      ...
+      if bad_mojo:
+        # Log an error message
+        logger.error('Something went wrong!')

 # Naming loggers